tomtomwombat/b100m-filter/README.md

 +                       change: [-98.997% -98.993% -98.989%] (p = 0.00 < 0.05)
                         Performance has improved.
 ```
-As the memory size and contained numbers increases, bloom filters need to perform more hashes to keep false positive rates low.
+As the memory size and set size increase, bloom filters need to perform more hashes to keep false positive rates low.
 Bloom filter speed is directly proportional to number of hashes. `bloom-filter`'s optimal number of hashes is bounded and keeps near zero rates even for large sizes:
 > ![perf](https://github.com/thomaspendock/bloom-filter/assets/45644087/915a9276-47bd-431c-9e60-5b29f6a64c2f)